geoffreylitt/homepage/source/about.html.md

 # About

 Hi there!
-I'm a programmer, designer, and musician with interests in product design and data analysis.
+I'm a programmer, designer, and musician.
 I work at [Panorama Education](http://www.panoramaed.com), building the future of school data analytics and feedback surveys for K-12 schools.

 In the past I've worked for [MUBI.com](http://mubi.com) and the Yale Law Library.
 I've also been on winning teams at hackathons like YHack, HackNY, and the NYU Abu Dhabi International Hackathon for Social Good in the Arab World.